 People with wisdom have told me “if you are a busy person meditate for half an hour a day but if you are REALLY busy meditate for an hour.”
 It’s good advice that requires a lot of self-discipline.

 I often lack the discipline to go it alone and need mindfulness to be hardwired into me.
-Because of this in December I went on an insight meditation retreat at Amaravati Buddhist monastery near Hemel Hempstead.
+Because of this I recently went on an insight meditation retreat at Amaravati Buddhist monastery near Hemel Hempstead.

 The retreat was so immersive that I even forgot about Christmas until I was driving home and wondered what all the colourful lights on people’s houses were!

-It gave me the chance to catch up with Buddha for a while and I learnt that there’s no catching up to do.
+It gave me the chance to catch up with Buddha for a while and I learnt that in reality there’s no catching up to do.

 Here’s a light-box gallery of images where I’ve attempted to express some of the experiences we can have whilst deep in meditation (click on the first image to enter a full size gallery.)